IMMM-SFA/metarepo/figures/README.md

-## This is the directory to place your figures
+## This directory contains figures and the code to create those figures